haozhexu/UIKitNotes/README.md

 }
 ```

-An entry point is needed for many procedural-like languages in order to execute the program, having a connection with Objective C (and ultimately, C), an iOS app in Swift also has this characteristic, the entry point is `UIApplicationMain`, which:
+An entry point is needed for many procedural-oriented languages in order to execute the program, having a connection with Objective C (and ultimately, C), an iOS app in Swift also has this characteristic, the entry point is `UIApplicationMain`, which:

 1. instantiates `UIApplication`, the instance is referred to as `UIApplicaiton.shared`
 2. instantiates app delegate, which is the classed marked `@UIApplicationMain`, saves it as application instance's `delegate`